mdiin/migrer/README.md

 - `T`: The type.
 Either `V`ersioned or `R`epeatable
 - `xxxx`: The version.
 Any string of 1 or more digits, e.g. `000`, `1`, a UNIX
   timestamp, etc.
-  - Note that `R`epeatable migrations should specify their dependencies explicitly, instead of depending on the version as dependency resolution
+  - Note that `V`ersioned and `R`epeatable migrations should specify their dependencies explicitly, instead of depending on the version as dependency resolution
 - `__`: Double underscores are significant!
 They separate the type and version from the description
 - `abc_abc_abc`: The description.
 Can be anything really, as long as you